 I wanted to make chocolates with flavored fillings.
 I chose strawberry and lemon.
 It was surprisingly easy to make the filling, and it tasted great and was the perfect consistency!

-Making these chocolates is easy, but it does take time.
+It’s really easy to make chocolates in molds, but it does take time.
 Just thought I should be up front about that 🙂 But the results are worth it!

 How to Make Filled Chocolates